-John McGrath is a guitarist and academic from Ireland.
-He works in many styles of music including improvisation, noise, blues, avantfolk, scratch, rockabilly and avantrock and has collaborated on various performance, TV and art projects.
-His solo fingerstyle compositions have been featured in The Wire magazine and on numerous international radio stations.
-He has a monograph, "Samuel Beckett, Repetition and Modern Music" forthcoming with Routledge.
+John McGrath is a guitarist, sound-artist, PhD and author from Ireland.
+His music explores the boundaries of the ancient and modern as traditional elements meet improvisation and experimental tendencies.
+Recent work is concerned with nature and place, focusing on single-take recordings.
+These solo fingerstyle instrumentals feature drones, transformative repetitions, found sound and distilled fragments of live granular synthesis.
+His compositions have been featured in The Wire magazine and on numerous international radio stations.
+He has a monograph with Routledge entitled, "Samuel Beckett, Repetition and Modern Music".
 John is a lecturer at ICMP and Goldsmiths, having previously taught at University of Liverpool and LIPA.

 "Dublin born guitarist John McGrath’s debut EP of solo acoustic instrumentals combines static drones, glitches, and contemporary techniques with rich harmonics and intricate fingerpicking.
 His versatile, experimental approach, reminiscent of Jim O’Rourke, Christian Fennesz, and Marc Ribot, pushes at the boundaries of new guitar music and the UK avant folk scene.
-McGrath recently supported Richard Dawson and performed with Rhys Chatham and Dustin Wong.
-He has just completed a PhD on Beckett, repetition and modern music, and is currently a lecturer in Music Aesthetics at the University of Liverpool." -The Wire
+McGrath recently supported Richard Dawson and performed with Rhys Chatham and Dustin Wong." -The Wire

 "John McGrath's reputation is still bubbling underground, however his appearances in various guitar ensembles and scratch orchestras, as well as his Lanterns EP, have made him known for dexterous guitar work and the ability to work folky melodies in with complex arrangements.
 With the help of fellow composer Chloe Mullett, McGrath's work with Immix is less of an overhaul and more of a tasteful augmentation of his music, as if to highlight the ornate nature of his work that is more subtle in a solo capacity.
 Bringing to mind the likes of Owen Pallett and Grizzly Bear, John McGrath is an artist capable of balancing classical and folk textures to great effect." -